ppreshant/plate-reader-plotting/notes_plate-reader.md

 ## Features
 - [x] Need to include the units of the fluorescence data (a.u or MEFL) in the csv file that is saved
 - [ ] (_later_) Might be a good idea to include the row and column indices in the `processed.data` for cross-checking/data provenance?
+- [ ] Extrapolation of regex in metadata : mixing some regex with some letters separated by spaces doesn't work, since the spaces are just skipped :(

 ## Dose_reponse plots
 Work on this is going on in branch : `incorporate_dose_response`